Case Studies

 SHARON CORNWELL

-Sharon (Sherry) Cornwell was born in Minneapolis, MN in 1953.
+Sherry was born in Minneapolis, MN in 1953.
 Sherry grew up in an active family, and was an excellent skier (both water and snow).
-Life was an adventure to Sherry, and she lived it as such.
+Life was an adventure to Sherry.
 She loved time with her family and was a devoted daughter, mother, and wife.
-Sherry was a well respected HR Recruiting Manager, and was sought out to present her recruiting processes at training events across the US.
-She was also an artist, with her own stained glass studio in her home.
+Sherry was a respected HR Recruiting Manager, presenting at training events across the US.
+She was also an artist, with her own stained glass studio at home.

 Brain Support Network arranged her brain donation to the Mayo Clinic.
 Mayo’s neuropathology report diagnosed frontotemporal lobar degeneration with TDP-43 (FTLD Type E).